furic/Unity-Style-Guide/README.md

 }
 ```

-You can also group valuables and functions in a region in large scripts (but not too large enough to be split into another script):
+You can also consider grouping variables and functions within a region in larger scripts, but ensure that the script remains manageable and doesn't become overly extensive, to the point where it should be split into multiple scripts.
+This can help improve code organization and readability.

 ```
 #region Timer